Musthaq89/An-Emperical-Comparision-of-Machine-Learning-Models-to-Identify-Parkinsonian-Gaits/README.md

 This works have been analyzed the Parkinsonian gaits using 5 different machine learnig algorithms.

-1.Artificial neural networks.
+1. Artificial neural networks.

-2.K-nearest neighbour.
+2. Decision trees and random forest.

-3.
+3. K-nearest neighbour.

+4. Logistic regression.

+5. Support vector machines.